Dance in ancient Egypt: Costumes and headdress of ancient Egyptian dancers

 Female dancers rarely wore the restrictive ordinary dress – a strapped white sheath starting at the bust and running down to the ankles.
 An exception in the Old Kingdom was for funeral dances.
 Old Kingdom dancers are not only depicted in dresses but in men's aprons with a scarf or men's skirts.

 Middle and New Kingdom dancers never wore men's skirts, but did wear men's aprons without the scarf.
 By the New Kingdom, adult dancers appear more scantily clad, often wearing only a belt or scarf about their hips, sometimes with a transparent robe to allow observation of their bodies.
 New Kingdom dancers also wore variations of ordinary dress in their transparent broad long cloaks.
 Dresses often left the right breast exposed.

 Dancers adorned themselves with bracelets and ribbons or garlands on their heads.
 Old Kingdom dancers would wear ribbons around their chests.
 New Kingdom dancers would wear floral collars, earrings and cones made of fragranced semi-solid fat or beeswax, used to give out a pleasant perfume as the dancers performed.
 Dancers' eyes were thickly outlined with kohl.

 In the Old and Middle Kingdoms, women's hair dress was characteristically "evenly cut and smoothly combed down, divided into two thinner plaits hanging from the shoulders down to the chest and one broad plait covering the upper part of the back."
 Female dancers who did not have long hair resorted to wearing wigs styled in the same fashion.

 Female dancers are also depicted with a tattooed or painted symbol on their thigh of Bes, a god of fertility and childbirth affiliated with music and dance.
 It is unclear whether this decoration was unique to dancers or if women commonly had it applied.

 Male dancers had short hair and typically wore the standard men's dress viz. skirt; in the Old and Middle Kingdoms, they would also wear an apron with round edges in the front.

 Among the ornaments male dancers would wear were collars or chains around their necks, whereas the younger boys wore bracelets on their feet.

-Lexova also added that dancers of that era used a short curved stick or cane while dancing, which is a prop still used by modern Egyptian dancers.
+Lexová also added that dancers of that era used a short curved stick or cane while dancing, which is a prop still used by modern Egyptian dancers.